likicv/usysml-test-cases/README.md

 - Model Driven Solutions, Inc. “Introduction to the SysML v2 Language Textual Notation”, Release: 2021-05

 Henceforth the test cases derived from this work will be referd to as “uSysML Test Cases”.
 This document is a “living document” that is being developed and maintained by the uSysML team.

 # Understanding what a uSysML Test Case contains

-Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later.
+Each uSysML Test Case is associated with a unique number identifier (Test Case ID)that allows it to be referenced later.
 The Test Case ID is given in test case title, as well as a short description, and the spiral.
-The spiral refers to the uSysML version (as per the above table), which limits the scope SysML v2 implementation that the test case refers to.
-For example, for a Test Case that is marked 'spiral 1', only `package`, `part`, and `part def` are expected to be implemented (as per the table above).
+The spiral refers to the uSysML version as per the above table; this limits the scope SysML v2 implementation that the test case refers to.
+For example, for a Test Case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.

-Each test case is structured with the following sections:
+Each test case is structured according to the following sections:
 - Title -- a short title of the Test Case together with the number identifier
 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation